dafacto/moneyforsomething/_chapters/17_crypto.md

 img_header: header-17.png
 img_footer:
 intro: What to do with this emerging asset class?
+takeaway: Investing in blockchain & cryptocurrency seems a prudent consideration.
+However, the risks are very high.

 ---

 Having worked in product management within the blockchain industry, I'm often asked about investing in crypto, and felt it would be useful to include a related chapter.